 1. Banff National Park

 Banff National Park is about an hour and a half west of Calgary in Alberta and is Canada’s oldest national park.
-There’s no shortage of things to do in Banff.
+There’s no shortage of things to do.
 More recognizable sights include Lake Louise, Moraine Lake, and the Valley of the Ten Peaks.

 The Canadian Rockies are unbelievably breathtaking and the water throughout the park is so clear and reflective, every photo becomes an optical illusion.
 Drive the Icefields Parkway for a comprehensive scenic tour.
 All of this (and more) lands it a spot on Global Debauchery’s list of must-see national parks.

-The #AdventurePartnerForLife and I only spent a couple of days here as part of a larger road trip, but we could’ve easily spent a week.
+The #AdventurePartnerForLife and I only spent a couple of days here as part of a larger road trip, but we could’ve easily planned a weeklong Banff itinerary.
 We came in from Calgary, which we weren’t very impressed with.
 (Maybe we were missing something?)
-But the quaint town of Banff was great fun.
+But the quaint town was great fun.

 There are plenty of things to keep you occupied in the park year-round, but Banff in winter is a total winter wonderland.
 It also has the added benefit of being surrounded by several other parks, including Jasper, Kootenay, and Yoho.
 If you’re an outdoorsperson with a taste for alpine terrain, Banff won’t disappoint.